Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Related work

 \subsection{3D Talking Heads}

 Numerous methodologies have emerged to synchronize facial animations with speech.
 While significant progress has been made in 2D talking heads~\cite{EAMM_2022_2Dtalkinghead, Wang2023Emotional_2Dtalkinghead}, extending these approaches to 3D faces remains challenging.
 Nevertheless, generating 3D talking heads from audio has seen significant advancements, initially pioneered by~\cite{VOCA2019} and greatly improved through deep learning methods.
-Recent works leverage large datasets and deep learning strategies~\cite{VOCA2019, Fan_Lin_Saito_Wang_Komura_faceformer_2022, facexhubert, landmarks_3D_Nocentini_2023, nocentini2024emovoca, richard2021meshtalk, FaceDiffuser_Stan_MIG2023, thambiraja2023_3diface, Thambiraja_2023_ICCV_imitator, xing2023codetalker}.
+Recent works leverage large datasets and deep learning strategies~\cite{VOCA2019, Fan_Lin_Saito_Wang_Komura_faceformer_2022, facexhubert, landmarks_3D_Nocentini_2023, nocentini2024emovoca, richard2021meshtalk, FaceDiffuser_Stan_MIG2023, Thambiraja_2023_ICCV_imitator, xing2023codetalker}.
 VOCA~\cite{VOCA2019} was among the first to develop a generalizable model for 3D talking heads but lacked expressiveness and convincing lip synchronization.
 MeshTalk~\cite{richard2021meshtalk} improved upon this with a larger registered dataset and a more expressive model.
-FaceFormer~\cite{Fan_Lin_Saito_Wang_Komura_faceformer_2022} utilized a transformer architecture and a pre-trained audio encoder, like Wav2vec2~\cite{wav2vec_2019}, with further improvements in FaceXHubert~\cite{facexhubert} and FaceDiffuser~\cite{FaceDiffuser_Stan_MIG2023}, demonstrating enhanced cross-modality mappings from audio to facial motion.
+FaceFormer~\cite{Fan_Lin_Saito_Wang_Komura_faceformer_2022} utilized a transformer architecture and a pre-trained audio encoder, like Wav2vec2~\cite{wav2vec_2019}, with further improvements in FaceXHubert~\cite{facexhubert}, demonstrating enhanced cross-modality mappings from audio to facial motion.
 From a different perspective, Nocentini \textit{et al.}~\cite{landmarks_3D_Nocentini_2023} designed a coarse-to-fine approach named S2L-S2D, and showed that lip motion can be effectively modeled by learning to first animate facial landmarks, and then reconstructing the whole face shape.
 Recent models like CodeTalker~\cite{xing2023codetalker} and SelfTalk~\cite{peng2023selftalk} introduced new techniques to address over-smoothing and enhance lip motion expressiveness.
 Integrating emotions~\cite{danvevcek2023emotional, peng2023emotalk} and head poses~\cite{sun2023diffposetalk, SadTalker_2023} into models further pushes the boundaries, though the lack of registered data remains a significant challenge.
 In this regard, a recent work attempted to bridge this gap by proposing a data-driven approach to synthetically generate a large-scale dataset of expressive 3D talking heads, named EmoVOCA~\cite{nocentini2024emovoca}, which combines the VOCAset dataset~\cite{VOCA2019} with 4D expressive sequences from the Florence4D dataset~\cite{principi2023florence}.
 However, creating this dataset was made easy as both VOCAset and Florence4D contain meshes in the same topology.
+More recent approaches leverage denoising diffusion models for generating 3D talking heads with head motions~\cite{sun2023diffposetalk, thambiraja2023_3diface, SadTalker_2023}, and expressive lip motion generation~\cite{chen2025diffusiontalker}.
+However, these diffusion-based frameworks still suffer from the limitation of fixed topology of the mesh; some of them, such as DiffPoseTalk~\cite{sun2023diffposetalk} require a morphable model, thus hindering the generalizability to other face datasets.

 Despite these advancements, all current methods are constrained by their reliance on fixed mesh topologies.
 Our work addresses these limitations by proposing a novel framework that can animate and be trained with any face mesh, including real-world 3D scans, thereby enabling broader and flexible applications in 3D facial animation.